-A native speaker’s language is his first language.
-This usually means that it dominated his youth and is therefore the language he does his thinking in.
-A native speaker is more than fluent — he correctly and easily uses his first language.
+A native speaker’s language is their first language.
+This usually means that it dominated their youth and is therefore the language they do their thinking in (though there are some exceptions).
+A native speaker is more than fluent — they correctly and easily use their first language.

-Like a native speaker, a fluent speaker of a language is very comfortable with the language — however, it is not necessarily his first, native or mother tongue.
+Like a native speaker, a fluent speaker of a language is very comfortable with the language — however, it is not necessarily their first, native, or mother tongue.
 Although it’s difficult to achieve, fluency can be attained through extended study and, usually, with time spent living in full linguistic immersion.

 Turning back to the dictionary, “proficient” is defined as “well advanced in an occupation, art, or branch of knowledge.”

 In terms of language, the “proficient” label can therefore be seen as referring to a speaker who, while very skilled in the use of a language, uses the language with greater formality and less familiarity than a native or fluent speaker.

 These words are some of the most misused among language proficiency terminology!
 Someone may say they are trilingual when in fact they perhaps speak one language as a native speaker, a second language fluently, and the third at only a proficient level.

 The dictionary definition of “bilingual” is “using or able to use two languages with equal fluency.”
 Unless each language gets spoken with equal strength, the term “bilingual” could be misleading.

 It might seem nit-picky to differentiate between various terms relating to linguistic proficiency, especially since the differences can be trifling.
 In fact, it’s the relative similarity of these terms that makes the need for more concrete definitions all the more necessary, in order to avoid confusion and misrepresentation of an individual’s linguistic capabilities.